 To find out whether a lawyer is right for you, sit down with the lawyer to discuss your claim and possible ways of handling it.
 Bring copies of all your documents: police report, medical records and bills, income loss information, and all correspondence with the insurance company.
 Most lawyers do not charge anything for an initial consultation.
 But before you meet with a lawyer, find out whether he or she will charge you for the first interview.
 If the lawyer wants to charge you just for discussing whether or not to take your case, go somewhere else.

 After you tell the lawyer generally what your case is about, there are a few basic things you'll want to find out from the lawyer:

-After you have discussed the facts of your case and the history of your negotiations with the insurance company, you may be able to get some sense from the lawyer about how much he or she thinks your case is worth, and how difficult it may be to get the insurance company to pay that amount.
+After you have discussed the facts of your case and the history of your settlement negotiations with the insurance company, you may be able to get some sense from the lawyer about how much your personal injury case is worth, and how difficult it may be to get the insurance company to pay that amount.
 This is when you should let the lawyer know which of the following you want him or her to do for you:

 If you feel confident with the lawyer's experience, and comfortable with his or her idea of how to proceed with your case, chances are good that you've found a lawyer you can work with.

 Once you've found a lawyer that you like, your job isn't entirely done.
-You'll need to create a clear, written fee agreement and then keep in contact with your lawyer to make sure your case is progressing as it should.
-For tips on working with the personal injury lawyer you choose, see How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).
+You'll need to create a clear, written fee agreement and then keep in contact with your lawyer as your case is progressing.
+For tips on working with your personal injury lawyer, see How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo).
 Also, the eBook The Lawsuit Survival Guide: A Client's Companion to Litigation, by Joseph Matthews (Nolo), has detailed information on choosing and working with a lawyer.